IRL2/gaussian-Fields/README.md

 # gaussian-Fields

-This project build has been successfully built with the following:
+Info: This project has been successfully built with the following:
 1.  visual studio 2019 or Xcode 14
 2.  openFrameworks of_v0.11.2_vs2017_release

-The way that I built it is as follows:
+Build: The way that I build this project is as follows:
 1.  download from https://openframeworks.cc/download/ the latest windows version of openFrameworks (i downloaded of_v0.11.2_vs2017_release.zip, either for windows or Mac depending what you are using)
 2.  extract the zip